All available slots through 4th August 2024 have been filled.

 – Transportation fee to/from the studio, Meals, Packing service, Delivery service, etc.

 Pottery facility: Kita-gama Kasen (in Seto city, Aichi prefecture) [Web / Photos / Access]

 Minimum participants: 1 person

-Tour Start Dat: Any day.
+Tour Start Date: Any day except Thursdays (Thursdays are the regular studio holidays).
 Please tell us your preferred start date.
 [Current availability]

 Booking limit: 30 days prior to the tour start date